 - Reduce the heat to moderately low and simmer until the syrup is thick and the slices are tender but still intact, turning occasionally, about 10 minutes.
 Transfer the orange slices to a rack to cool.
 Reserve the syrup for another use.

 To Make the Cocktail

-- Combine bourbon, orange liqueur, and ginger syrup in a cocktail shaker with a handful of ice cubes.
-Stir enough to chill the mixture. and strain it over ice into two rocks glasses.
-Place an orange slice in the glass.
-Serve.
+- Combine bourbon, orange juice, sherry, and ginger liqueur in a cocktail shaker with a handful of ice cubes.
+Shake vigorously until shaker is ice cold and then strain the cocktail over ice into two rocks glasses.
+Garnish each drink with an orange slice.